 - Graduate Attributes Emphasised

-- Global perspective, Communication, Critical thinking, Environmental literacy.
+- Global perspective, Communication, Critical thinking, Cultural understanding, Environmental

 View more information about Otago's graduate attributes.